iams3cond/misc/assignments/assignment2/handout.md

 utility methods, as well as a method for visualizing resultant trees using a tool/lib called *Graphviz*.

-The following is a complete list of what you're required to implement as a part of this assignment.
+The following is a list of methods you will need to implement.

 ```c++
 public: